 Corporate propaganda is intrinsic to American-style democracy in the 21st century and must be countered by engaged democrats everywhere.
 To that end, this Rooster will crow ad nauseum and at ungodly hours.

-It will do so frequently and with great volume in support of small-scale farming using agroecological methods, an essential element of preparations for the end of the Age of Oil and a crucial means of mitigating climate change.
+It will do so frequently and loudly in support of small-scale farming using agroecological methods, an essential element of preparations for the end of the Age of Oil and a crucial means of mitigating climate change.

 Christopher Fisher is the editor of and primary contributor to the Raucous Rooster, not to mention its publisher and chief correspondent.
 He occasionally takes out the trash around here as well.